DUAN-GAO/QMISC/README.md

 [Go to the top](#Table-of-contents)

 - If you find a bug or have a suggestion for a new feature, please report it via an [issue](https://github.com/DUAN-GAO/QMISC/issues)
-- If you find QMISC useful, consider starring the repository or donate via `Bitcoin` bitcoin address 0xf815a71225f9935cde182c3ef555252bda31eef8 (BNB Smart Chain)
+- If you find QMISC useful, consider starring the repository or donate via `Bitcoin` address 0xf815a71225f9935cde182c3ef555252bda31eef8 (BNB Smart Chain)